 Replace the thermal fuse.
 It probably blew when the problems began.

 If your dryer is making clanging or knocking noises, start with the simplest fix.
 Stop the drying cycle and check inside.
 Are all buckles on clothes fastened?
 Are zippers zipped?
 Are there coins, cell phones, or keys taking a spin?

 Remove the offenders and the noise should stop.

-If your dryer is still noisy and vibrates, it is off-balance.
+If your dryer is still noisy or vibrates, it might be off-balance.
 You must take steps to level the dryer or it will never be quiet and further damage to the structure can occur.

 If you still have a flexible white plastic dryer hose, replace it!
 It is a fire trap waiting for disaster which is why new building codes require a rigid dryer vent.

-Now, go outside and check the outside vent.
+Go outside and check the outside vent.
 Most are designed with a trap door that only opens when dryer air and lint are blown out.
 If the vent hood gets coated with lint, the trap door can't open.
 This is often a problem in high humidity climates.
-Check it every few months, you'll be amazed at the amount of lint you find.Continue to 7 of 7 below.
+Check it every few months.

 If your troubleshooting doesn't help, take the time to read through the manual.
 The manufacturer might offer tips and tricks that work for your specific model.
 If you don't have the manual, visit the manufacturer's website.